Quantum-Corrected Thermodynamics of Conformal Weyl Gravity Black Holes: GUP Effects and Phase Transitions: Conclusion

-Looking toward future research directions, our comprehensive theoretical framework suggests several promising avenues for extended investigation.
+Looking toward future research directions, our theoretical framework suggests several promising directions for extended investigation.
 First, the development of more sophisticated numerical techniques for solving the complete nonlinear CWG field equations would enable precise predictions of observational signatures, including gravitational wave emission patterns, accretion disk spectra, and electromagnetic radiation characteristics that could be compared with data from current and future astronomical facilities.
 Second, the extension of our thermodynamic analysis to rotating CWGBHs would provide crucial insights into the effects of angular momentum on QC thermal properties, potentially revealing new classes of phase transitions and instabilities relevant to realistic astrophysical scenarios.
-Third, comprehensive observational studies involving gravitational lensing phenomena, particularly strong lensing effects around supermassive BHs, could provide direct constraints on the CWG parameters $\beta$, $\gamma$, and $k$ through comparison with high-resolution imaging data from facilities such as the Event Horizon Telescope.
-Fourth, the investigation of gravitational wave signatures from CWGBHs during merger events could yield distinctive waveform characteristics that differ from GR predictions, offering new opportunities for testing alternative gravity theories through advanced LIGO/Virgo observations and future space-based detectors.

-Finally, another study of cosmological implications of CWG, particularly its role in explaining dark matter phenomena and cosmic acceleration without exotic matter components, might represent an extension of our BH-focused investigation.
-Therefore, our future research agenda is set to enhance our grasp of quantum gravity phenomena and offer empirical methods for examining the essential characteristics of spacetime geometry within extreme astrophysical environments.
+Third, observational studies involving gravitational lensing phenomena, particularly strong lensing effects around supermassive BHs, could provide direct constraints on the CWG parameters $\beta$, $\gamma$, and $k$ through comparison with high-resolution imaging data from facilities such as the Event Horizon Telescope.
+Fourth, analyzing gravitational wave signatures from CWGBHs during mergers might reveal unique waveform patterns different from those predicted by GR, providing opportunities for testing alternative gravity theories with LIGO/Virgo and future space detectors.
+Lastly, exploring CWG's cosmological implications, especially its potential to explain dark matter and cosmic acceleration without exotic matter, could extend our BH-focused study.
+Thus, our future research aims to advance the understanding of quantum gravity and to provide methods for examining spacetime geometry in extreme astrophysical environments.